CLIUtils/CLI11/book/chapters/config.md

 * `ConfigBase *arrayBounds(char aStart, char aEnd)`: Specify the start and end characters for an array
 * `ConfigBase *arrayDelimiter(char aSep)`: Specify the delimiter character for an array
 * `ConfigBase *valueSeparator(char vSep)`: Specify the delimiter between a name and value
+* `ConfigBase *quoteCharacter(char qString, char qChar)` :specify the characters to use around strings and single characters
+* `ConfigBase *maxLayers(uint8_t layers)` : specify the maximum number of parent layers to process.
+This is useful to limit processing for larger config files
+* `ConfigBase *parentSeparator(char sep)` : specify the character to separate parent layers from options
+* `ConfigBase *section(const std::string &sectionName)` : specify the section name to use to get the option values, only this section will be processed
+* `ConfigBase *index(uint16_t sectionIndex)` : specify an index section to use for processing if multiple TOML sections of the same name are present `[[section]]`

 For example, to specify reading a configure file that used `:` to separate name and values: